 If you are using porcelain pavers in your patio or garden, you will be happy to hear that these pavers are relatively maintenance-free.
 A sweep with a broom is more than sufficient to get rid of the accumulated dirt on the tile.
 And, you don’t even have to sweep everyday; you can sweep it about twice a week, and it will look as good as new.

 However, if you want to bring a sheen onto the pavers after sweeping, mix a quarter cup of white vinegar in about two gallons of water.
 Use this solution to mop the porcelain pavers with a sponge mop.
-It will make the pavers sparkle and glisten.
+It will make the Outdoor Porcelain Tile sparkle and glisten.

 There is no doubt that porcelain pavers are extremely easy to clean.
 However, there are times when the tile can get stained due to spills, elements and other external and environmental factors.
 Of course, you may wonder how this happens as the pavers are impervious.
 Well, nothing in life is certain and the same holds true for porcelain tiles.
 If the tiles are unglazed, they can get a stain.
 For instance, they can take over the color of the cleaning solution.